Villa Canossa

 - M_ITINERARI_STORIA_ARTE_CULTURA

-Villa Canossa is an important 18th-century historic complex located in the eastern part of the Grezzano district, in the municipality of Mozzecane, in the province of Verona.
+Villa Canossa is an important 17th-century historical complex located in the eastern part of the hamlet of Grezzano, in the municipality of Mozzecane, in the province of Verona.

-Built between 1769 and 1776 at the behest of Marquis Carlo di Canossa, based on a design by Veronese architect Adriano Cristofali, the villa presents itself as a sumptuous architecture of great breadth, expressing the grandeur and elegance of 18th-century Veneto.
-The complex includes the main palace and numerous rustic buildings, a testament to its agricultural and social function in the past and the life of the sharecroppers who worked there.
-Historically, Villa Canossa was also a reference point for the Veronese and Mantuan nobility, with extensive wooded areas and cultivated lands that made it a productive and recreational center, a destination for hunting trips and aristocratic gatherings.
+Built between 1769 and 1776 at the behest of Marquis Carlo di Canossa, based on a design by the Veronese architect Adriano Cristofali, the villa presents itself as a sumptuous architecture of broad expanse, an expression of the grandeur and elegance of the 18th century in Veneto.
+The complex includes the main palace and numerous rustic buildings, a testament to its agricultural and social function in the past and the life of the tenant farmers who worked there.
+Historically, Villa Canossa was also a landmark for the Veronese and Mantuan nobility, with extensive wooded areas and cultivated lands that made it a productive and recreational center, a destination for hunting trips and aristocratic meetings.

-Today the villa is not open to the public and is in a state of partial disuse, though it remains an integral part of the historical and landscape identity of the local community.
-However, the complex retains a high cultural, architectural, and territorial value.
+Today the villa is not open to the public and is in a state of partial disuse, although it remains an integral part of the historical and landscape identity of the local community.
+The complex thus retains a high cultural, architectural, and territorial value.

 Contact